input-output-hk/io-sim/strict-mvar/README.md

 Although all functions that modify a checked `StrictMVar` will check the invariant, we do *not* guarantee that the value inside the `StrictMVar` always satisfies the invariant.
-Instead, we *do* guarantee that if the `StrictMVar` is updated with a value that does not satisfy the invariant, an exception is thrown.
+Instead, we *do* guarantee that if the `StrictMVar` is updated with a value that does not satisfy the invariant, an exception is thrown *after* the new value is written to the `StrictMVar`.
 The reason for this weaker guarantee is that leaving an `MVar` empty can lead to very hard to debug "blocked indefinitely" problems.